 UTF-8 was designed by Ken Thompson.
 It has some very nice properties:

 UTF-8 has some disadvantages.
 It is a little complicated in encoding and decoding.
 It represents ASCII very efficiently, but for all of the other characters, it only delivers about 5 bits per byte.
 UTF-8 can have aliases where a character can be encoded multiple ways, requiring additional rules and policies.
 This is an attractive nuisance; some systems intentionally violate the rules.

 I propose another representation for the wire called Kim.
 Kim is a very simple encoding that delivers 7 bits per byte.
 The bottom 7 bits of each byte contain data, which can be accumulated to produce 21 bit characters.
 The top bit of each byte is 1 if the byte is not the last byte of a character.
-The top bit of each byte is 0 if the byte is the last byte of a character.
+The top bit of each byte is 0 if the byte is the last byte of a character, contributing the least significant 7 bits.
 This gives up the sorting property of UTF-8 in exchange for greater simplicity and performance.
-The antialiasing rule requires that the first byte of a character can not be

 Characters in the ranges